qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/20230330-review-notes.md

   * Call out things like "power dynamics", creating space for "being human"/forgiving of imperfection.
 See [Slack suggestion](https://nsidc.slack.com/archives/CRB96FG68/p1680214782923999)
+  * ‼️ Review code of conduct as a group in first slide deck
 * 💡 Team members (myself, Trey, Alyse, maybe Twila) should post an introduction in the GH Discussions to "break the ice".
     * Test that non-members of our org can post to Discussions